 Ceviche (“seh-BEE-chay” or "suh-VEE-chey) is a hugely popular dish in South America.
-The basic ingredient is raw fish cut into bite-size pieces and marinated in the juice of an acidic fruit (usually lime), salt and seasonings (usually chili peppers).
+The basic ingredient is raw fish cut into bite-size pieces and marinated in the juice of an acidic fruit (usually lime), salt, and seasonings (usually chile peppers).

 The citric acid in the juice changes the texture of the fish without changing its “raw” taste.
 Ceviche has deep roots in South America, dating back to the earliest inhabitants.
-The Incas preserved their fish with fruit juice, salt and chili peppers, and later the Spanish conquerors introduced the now-essential limes.
+The Incas preserved their fish with fruit juice, salt, and chile peppers, and later the Spanish conquerors introduced the now-essential limes.

 Is It Really Cooked?

 Common wisdom says the lime juice “cooks” the fish―partially or completely, depending on how long it is marinated.
 The citric acid in the lime juice alters the structure of the proteins in the fish, making the fish more opaque and firm, just as if it had been cooked with heat.
 But the acid does not kill bacteria and parasites as well as heat does, so it’s important to start with the freshest, cleanest fish possible.

 Ceviche is typically served at lunch or brunch, and because it is so light and refreshing, it’s popular at the beach.
 Ceviche restaurants ("cevicherias") often close around 4 p.m. because the fish caught in the morning is no longer fresh by afternoon.

 Ceviche is usually made with sea bass or flounder, but just about any fish or shellfish will work.
 The other ingredients vary widely.